Teacup cats and miniature cats are simply cat breeds that are smaller than usual. They are small all over but in proportion, unlike dwarf cats.

 - the Genetta (Munchkin x Savannah x Bengal x Shorthair)

-The aim of this final experimental breed is to create a domestic cat which looks like a wild Genet.
+The aim of this final experimental breed is to create a domestic cat that looks like a wild Genet.

 These breeds, especially the Napoleon, begin to blur the distinction between dwarf and miniature cats.

-Dwarf cats and miniature cats tap straight into that instinct; they undeniably very cute.
+Dwarf cats, teacup cats and miniature cats tap straight into that instinct, and they are undeniably cute.

-Here are the things to consider if you want to bring one home…
+Here are important things to consider if you want to bring one home.

 According to TICA, Munchkin cats are sociable, playful, curious and active.

-Because of this they are sometimes recommended as ideal pets for children and older people, but bear in mind their small stature makes them fragile, and often means they require special care.
+Because of this, they are sometimes recommended as ideal pets for children and older people but bear in mind that their small stature makes them fragile.
+This often means they require special care.

-I’ve seen mixed advice about whether Munchkin cats should be let outdoors, and the right answer for you will probably depend on the environment you live in.
+I’ve seen mixed advice about whether Munchkin cats should be let outdoors, and the right answer for your cat will probably depend on the environment you live in.

-However, miniature Persians and smaller are almost certainly unsuitable for life outdoors.
+However, miniature Persians and smaller cats are almost certainly unsuitable for outdoor life.

-In fact, the smaller they get, the more complex they become to care for.
+In fact, the smaller they get, the more complex they are to care for.

-Miniature Persian kittens are rarely ready to leave their mothers at twelve weeks, and often need to stay with her for five or six months before you can take them home.
+Miniature Persian kittens are rarely ready to leave their mothers at twelve weeks.
+Often, they need to stay with her for five or six months before you can take them home.

-Miniature Persians are also vulnerable to a range of health problems which require financial and time commitment to manage.
-We’ll come to those in a moment.
+Miniature Persians are also vulnerable to a range of health problems that require a financial and time commitment to manage.
+We’ll come back to those issues in a moment.

 Munchkin cats are generally considered pretty robust, but breeders and critics are divided over the health implications of deliberately breeding cats with pseudoachondroplasia.

-Fans of the breed maintain that they don’t suffer any ill effects from their short limbs, but critics report an increased rate of lordosis (curvature of the spine) and rib cage deformities.
+Fans of the breed maintain that they don’t suffer any ill effects from their short limbs, but critics report an increased rate of lordosis (curvature of the spine) and pectus (rib cage deformities).

-The Munchkin breed simply hasn’t existed long enough yet for a proper evidence-based answer.
-But the College of Veterinary Medicine at the University of Missouri has begun to research the breed, and hopefully this will be a future objective for them.
+The Munchkin breed simply hasn’t existed long enough for a proper evidence-based answer.
+But, the College of Veterinary Medicine at the University of Missouri has begun to research the breed, and hopefully, this will be a future objective for them.

-Selective breeding for very flattened faces is an increasing problem in Persian cats, and especially so in miniature varieties, because it complements their tiny, smushed-up look.
+Selective breeding for very flattened faces is an increasing problem in Persian cats.
+This is especially true in miniature varieties because it complements their tiny, smushed-up look.

-You can find out more about the health problems which affect Persian cats in our breed review of Persian cats.
+You can find out more about the health problems that affect Persian cats in our breed review of Persian cats.

-Pet insurers Pet Assure list the known complications of extreme miniaturization as:
+Pet insurers, Pet Assure, list the known complications of extreme miniaturization.
+They include: